Hoverbear/rust-education-paper/paper.md

 The programmer is not *prevented* from doing these things in Rust, it only ensures that it is actually the intended action.
 The correct way to get the address of a value (and store it as a separate value) in Rust is `&foo as *const _ as usize;`.
 For many students though, attempting to cast pointers into a value is actually a mistake in their intention.
 Rust helps users with this by automatically dereferencing pointers when necessary, and providing stronger tools for common places where these mistakes crop up, like string indexing or dynamic array access.

 Types can be created easily, and there are three basic compound data structures, `struct`, `enum`, and tuples. `struct`s and tuples are similar to other languages.
-Unlike other languages, Rust's `enum`s are much more powerful and interesting, able to represent variants with encapsulated values, generics, and even `struct`s!
+Rust's `enum`s are able to represent variants with encapsulated values, generics, and even `struct`s!

 ```rust
 // Structure with generic